Senababs/LITA_Training_Documentation/README.md

 The datasets can be excel format or CSV format

 ## Applications Used
-- Microsoft Excel was utilized in the following ways:
+- Microsoft Excel Click here to [Download](https://www.microsoft.com/en-us/microsoft-365/excel) It was utilized in the following ways:
    - Data Entry: Entering data into cells and creating tables.
    - Data Inspection: Examining data for errors, inconsistencies, or outliers.
    - Data Analysis: Performing calculations, formulas, and functions to analyze data.